Find Your School

 Fortunately, PEN is here to help you understand and sort through your options, and to help keep you sane in the process!
 We recommend you start here:

 PEN’s Fact Sheets are a great way to get accurate, current information about PUSD’s elementary and secondary schools, all in one easy-to-read format.
-We suggest printing the first, and then scroll down the Fact Sheet page and click on the name of your neighborhood school and other elementary, middle or high schools you wish to learn about.
+We suggest scrolling down the Fact Sheet page and click on the name of your neighborhood school and other elementary, middle or high schools you wish to learn about.
+Then print the ones you want to tour.

 Attend PEN’s Parent Education Programs